-Professor Gosson is a past Dean of Faculty for the College of Arts & Scineces and a past director of the French and Francophone Studies Program.
+Professor Gosson was Associate Dean of Faculty (Arts & Humanities) in the College of Arts & Sciences and a past director of the French & Francophone Studies Program.
 She has served on FACT (Faculty Advisory Committee on Teaching) and participated in designing the vision for Bucknell's Teaching and Learning Center and the organization of the New Faculty Orientation.
 Professor Gosson also served a term on the Faculty Development Committee during which time she gained invaluable insights into what colleagues from all disciplines at Bucknell are doing in the classroom, in the lab, in the field, and in the library, during their teaching, summer, and sabbatical months.

 - B.A.
 French and English, Linfield College

 - M.A.
 French Literature, University of Wisconsin-Madison

 - Literature and culture of the French Caribbean

 - Commemorative gestures to remember the transatlantic slave trade, slavery, and their abolition in France and the French West Indies

 BOOK IN PROGRESS

 The Liminality of Amnesia: Commemorating the French Atlantic Slave Trade, Slavery, and Abolition.
 An analysis of the efforts and gaps of the French community to remember and to commemorate the transatlantic slave trade, slavery, and abolition since the 2001 passing of the Loi Taubira, rendering France the first European country to declare slavery a crime against humanity

 ARTICLES, CHAPTERS, COLLECTION, FILM

 "'Frénésie mémorielle' or 'Impossible réparation': Commemoration, Compensation, and the French Atlantic Slave Trade"